ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "me-mills/1920-01-19-Sales-Journals-p233" "800" /%}}

 In the 1920's, more sophisticated business records emerge, both new types of records kept as well as a more formal breakdown of the store's inventory expenditures.
-These journals contained sample pages and instructions for how to properly use them for bookkeeping  Emily may have used to teach herself these new methods.
-This is further indication of Emily's character and how much pride she took in ownership of her store  she was continually teaching herself new practices, even after decades of daily work in this occupation.
+These journals contained sample pages and instructions that Emily may have used to teach herself these new methods.
+This is further indication of Emily's character and how much pride she took in ownership of her store that she was continually teaching herself new practices, even after decades of daily work in this occupation.

 <div class="cols">
   {{% fig "me-mills/greenwoods-cover" "350" /%}}
   {{% fig "me-mills/1927-02-01-record-of-cash-payments" "350" /%}}
 </div>

 As Molly Adams wrote in her "Note", Emily begins aggressively advertising the newly branded store in 1909.
-She advertised perhaps dozens of times in the Ithaca Daily Journal alongside the Vorhis Mill and the meat market  is attributed to Clarence Wheeler, someone mentioned many times in the journals of George Jansen.
+She advertised perhaps dozens of times in the Ithaca Daily Journal alongside the Vorhis Mill and the meat market that is attributed at one time to Clarence Wheeler, someone mentioned many times in the journals of George Jansen.
 The first such advertisement I could find was in the 29 Mar 1909 edition, and the last was on 30 Jun 1910.
 What follows are a sample of some of them, many of which were repeated for weeks at a time, and they give us a good sense of the diverse products offered in the small country store:

 {{% fig "1909-03-29-The-Ithaca-Daily-Journal-p9" "500" /%}}
 <div class="cols">